Shite-thaung Temple: History

 There is a central hall at the heart of the temple, which can be easily accessed.
 Hundreds of Buddha statues line the main hall, some of them in their original positions, others moved from nearby excavation sites.
 However, the Shitthaung's most prominent feature is not the central hall, but rather the three layers of maze-like corridors that encircle the main hall.
-The three corridors contain countless reliefs of Buddhas, Bodhisattvas, Kings of Spiritual abodes, Devas, guardian spirits, the 550 Jatakas, Arakanese culture and animals, both real and mythical.
+The three corridors contain multiple reliefs of Buddhas, Bodhisattvas, Kings of Spiritual abodes, Devas, guardian spirits, the 550 Jatakas, Arakanese culture and animals, both real and mythical.

 The Shite-thaung temple is the main attraction of Mrauk U. Adjacent to it lies another famous temple, the Htukkanthein Temple (Htukkan Ordination Hall).

 Weather damage

 Due to Mrauk U's tropical location, much of its temples have been damaged by the monsoon rain.
 It was discovered in 2003 that the central stupa had begun to leak, dissolving away some of the intricate statues in the two chambers.
-To prevent this, the local archaeological department hastily poured concrete over the stupas.
+To prevent this, the local archaeological department poured concrete over the stupas.
 This prevented the statues inside from being destroyed, but it also destroyed the outer appearance of the temple, which was the focal pagoda to most of the northern Arakanese.

-Many Arakanese criticize "the defacing" of their most treasured temple, but since it was the only way to protect the more precious carvings inside, the actions have not been as widely condemned as expected.
+Multiple Arakanese criticize "the defacing" of their treasured temple, but since it was the only way to protect the more precious carvings inside, the actions have not been as widely condemned as expected.